philbaho/top-consumers-card/README.md

     gradient: yellow
 ```

+### Example 3: Complete Home (V2 - Use Visual Editor)

+Just add the card and configure with the visual interface!

+---

 ## 💡 Tips & Tricks

+### V1 vs V2 - Which to Choose?

+**Choose V1 if:**
+- ✅ You prefer YAML configuration
+- ✅ You want HACS automatic updates
+- ✅ You want maximum stability
+- ✅ You're comfortable with config files

+**Choose V2 if:**
+- ✅ You prefer visual configuration
+- ✅ You want dropdown menus for icons/colors
+- ✅ You like clicking buttons instead of typing
+- ✅ You want to try the latest features

 ### Auto-Sorting
-The card automatically sorts entities by current power consumption.
+Both versions automatically sort entities by current power consumption.
 You can add up to 20 entities, and only the top N (defined by `max_items`) will be displayed.

-### Easy to Add/Remove Entities
+### Easy Configuration (V1)
 To add a new entity, simply copy these 4 lines and modify them:
 ```yaml
   - entity: sensor.your_entity